jenna-winkler/serper-search-agent/README.md

 # Serper Search Agent

-This project demonstrates the BeeAI Platform's runtime secrets feature - how agents can securely request API keys and credentials at runtime instead of requiring pre-configuration.
+This project demonstrates Agent Stack's runtime secrets feature - how agents can securely request API keys and credentials at runtime instead of requiring pre-configuration.

 ## What It Does